BINA: The Jewish Movement for Social Change: History

 BINA was founded as the "Center for Jewish Identity and Hebrew Culture'" by a group of scholars and educators from the Kibbutz Movement and operates under the Israeli nonprofit Merhavim Hevra Lehinuch Vetarbut.
 The organization's stated mission is to engage secular Israelis and Jews from all over the world in Jewish study, social justice and action, community, leadership, and to strengthen the democratic and pluralistic aspects of Israel through the notion of "repairing the world", tikkun olam.

-The assassination of Prime Minister Yitzhak Rabin in 1995 exposed deep rifts in Israeli society causing many secular Israelis to question the shared Jewish narrative and value system in Israel.
-Wanting to find a way for secular Israelis to reconnect with Israel and Jewish values, a group of intellectuals and educators created BINA as a forum for exploration of Jewish identity for the secular community.
-The aim was to restore the connection between modern Israeli culture and Jewish heritage and offer a way for secular Israelis to express their Jewish identity through social action and community building.
+The assassination of Prime Minister Yitzhak Rabin in 1995 led many non-observant Jews to a desire to express their Judaism culturally, but not necessarily religiously.
+During this time, BINA was created to encourage secular Israelis and Jewish people to reconnect with Israel and Jewish values, and explore Jewish identity.

 BINA is supported by the Posen Foundation and other donors in Israel and the USA.

 The organization established the first Secular Yeshiva in Israel and currently operates branches in Tel-Aviv, Jerusalem, Haifa and Beer Sheva.